Administrative Rulemaking

 The Idaho Transportation Department’s (ITD) administrative rules are found in IDAPA Title 39.
 Under Governor Little’s Zero-Based Regulation Executive Order, the department continues to seek opportunities to streamline its rules by removing redundancies and eliminating unnecessary regulatory provisions.

-The department will hold a negotiated rulemaking meeting to discuss draft changes to the Aeronautics & Highway Rules in the table below.
+On May 21, 2025, the department held a negotiated rulemaking meeting to discuss draft changes to the following Rules.

 Rule | Draft Versions | Description | Reason for review |